H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 Benefits of Cap-Exempt Filing

-There are a number of benefits to gain from cap-exempt filing.
+There are several benefits to gain from a cap-exempt filing.
 If this is the first time you have gone through the H-1B application process, then working for a cap-exempt employer is a great option because you won’t be limited by the quota or any predetermined deadlines.
 Additionally, you maintain the option to transfer to a new cap-exempt employer thereafter.

 Transferring From Cap-Exempt to Cap-Subject